Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: Results and discussion

 Note that the strain-induced VDs of conduction and valence bands are towards the same direction but differ in the magnitude, i.e. $\Delta k_c \neq \Delta k_v$ for a fixed strain.
-The difference between the strain-induced conduction- and valence-VDs is approximately $3 Q_c/\%$, implying the significant momentum shifting of exciton band.
-Naively disregarding the Coulomb interaction of exciton, the lowest excited states of a uni-axially strained TMD-ML should be the momentum-forbidden DX states with a large exciton wave vector, $Q= \Delta k_c - \Delta k_v \equiv \Delta k_{cv}$, out of the LC.
+The difference between the strain-induced conduction- and valence-VDs is approximately $3 Q_c/\%$, indicating a significant strain-induced momentum drift of exciton band.
+Naively disregarding the Coulomb interaction of exciton, the lowest excited states of a uni-axially strained TMD-ML therefore would be the momentum-forbidden DX states with a large exciton wave vector, $Q= \Delta k_c - \Delta k_v \equiv \Delta k_{cv}$, out of the LC.
 However, as we shall show later, the competitive interplay between the VD and momentum-dependent EHEI leads to the diversified band dispersions of BX, GX and DX of an uni-axially strained TMD-ML, generally deviating from the naive non-interacting scenario.